How SPNT Works

 Read more → The Substrate Model

-The three intelligence layers
+The seven intelligence layers

-Three layers continuously bring different categories of security signal into the substrate.
+Seven layers continuously bring different categories of security signal into the substrate.

 OSINT Intelligence Layer.
 Watches the outside world.
 Pulls signals from certificate transparency logs, vulnerability disclosure feeds, code-leakage monitors, threat intelligence feeds, supply-chain integrity sources, credential-exposure monitors, passive DNS, and more.
 Every signal is normalised and correlated to the assets it affects.